equalitie/eqpress/README.md

     # If the host names are not added to DNS, add to your local /etc/hosts file or some
     # tasks will fail

-    ansible-playbook playbooks/eqpress.yml -l testservers1
+    ansible-playbook playbooks/press.yml -l testservers1

-You should now have 2 rampress servers running
+You should now have 2 press servers running

 Next: The provision server
    run: